In The News

 Shawn Bennett was awarded the Canadian Decoration with bar for his service with the Canadian Armed Forces, Federal Exemplary Fire Service Medal with bar for 20 plus 5 years, Provincial Fire Service Medal for 25 years, Queens Jubilee Medal, Scouting Youth Service Award and City of St. Catharines Volunteer Award.
 Also, nominated for Firefighter Medal for Bravery in 2006.

 The Valhalla Project Niagara is non-profit organizations.
-We collect donations to help the First Responders and Military Veterans who are diagnosed with PTSD.
+We collect donations to help facilitate programs for First Responders and Military Veterans who are diagnosed with PTSD.

-Make a donation to help to create a path to help PTSD individuals to gain back trust, compassion, friendship, empathy and confidence.
+Make a donation to help to create a path to help our forst responders with PTSD to gain back trust, compassion, friendship, empathy and confidence.
 From your donations, you can help make a difference and help save lives!